 - 1. Gain knowledge about forming the differential equations method of separation of Variables, Initial Boundary Value Problems and method of successive approximations. - 2.
 Understand the elementary theory of partial differential equations, and solve it using various techniques. - 3.
 Determine solutions to second order linear homogeneous, non-homogeneous differential equations with constant coefficients. - 4.
 Solve the Canonical Forms of First-order Linear Equations. - 5.
 Understand the Equations with non-homogeneous boundary conditions. - 6.
-The application of The Euler method-The modified Euler method The Runge-Kutta method.
+Know the application of the Euler method, Modified Euler method and Runge-Kutta method.

-List of Practical:
+List of Practical